/product/models.py

 Select an option:

-So now we have to do more calculate for it.
+So now we have to do more calculations for it.

 python manage.py makemigrations subscribe --name convert_age_dob --empty